Rapping: Proto-rap

 In his narration between the tracks on George Russell's 1958 jazz album New York, N.Y., the singer Jon Hendricks recorded something close to modern rap, since it all rhymed and was delivered in a hip, rhythm-conscious manner.
 Art forms such as spoken word jazz poetry and comedy records had an influence on the first rappers.
 Coke La Rock, often credited as hip-hop's first MC cites the Last Poets among his influences, as well as comedians such as Wild Man Steve and Richard Pryor.
-Comedian Rudy Ray Moore released under the counter albums in the 1960s and 1970s such as This Pussy Belongs To Me (1970), which contained "raunchy, sexually explicit rhymes that often had to do with pimps, prostitutes, players, and hustlers", and which later led to him being called "The Godfather of Rap".
+Comedian Rudy Ray Moore released under the counter albums in the 1960s and 1970s such as This Pussy Belongs to Me (1970), which contained "raunchy, sexually explicit rhymes that often had to do with pimps, prostitutes, players, and hustlers", and which later led to him being called "The Godfather of Rap".

 Gil Scott-Heron, a jazz poet/musician, has been cited as an influence on rappers such as Chuck D and KRS-One.
 Scott-Heron himself was influenced by Melvin Van Peebles, whose first album was 1968's Brer Soul.
 Van Peebles describes his vocal style as "the old Southern style", which was influenced by singers he had heard growing up in South Chicago.
 Van Peebles also said that he was influenced by older forms of African-American music: "... people like Blind Lemon Jefferson and the field hollers.
 I was also influenced by spoken word song styles from Germany that I encountered when I lived in France."

 During the mid-20th century, the musical culture of the Caribbean was constantly influenced by the concurrent changes in American music.
-As early as 1956, deejays were toasting (an African tradition of "rapped out" tales of heroism) over dubbed Jamaican beats.
+As early as 1956, deejays were toasting over dubbed Jamaican beats.
 It was called "rap", expanding the word's earlier meaning in the African-American community—"to discuss or debate informally."

-The early rapping of hip-hop developed out of DJ and Master of Ceremonies' announcements made over the microphone at parties, and later into more complex raps.
-Grandmaster Caz states: "The microphone was just used for making announcements, like when the next party was gonna be, or people's moms would come to the party looking for them, and you have to announce it on the mic.
+The early rapping of hip-hop developed out of DJ and master of ceremonies' announcements made over the microphone at parties, and later into more complex raps.
+Grandmaster Caz stated: "The microphone was just used for making announcements, like when the next party was gonna be, or people's moms would come to the party looking for them, and you have to announce it on the mic.
 Different DJs started embellishing what they were saying.
 I would make an announcement this way, and somebody would hear that and they add a little bit to it.
 I'd hear it again and take it a little step further 'til it turned from lines to sentences to paragraphs to verses to rhymes."